jjyjoy1/Nanopore_Seq/README.md

 Scalability: Works with multiple samples in parallel Resource Management: Configurable thread allocation for each step Comprehensive QC: Quality reports at multiple stages to monitor assembly improvement

+Direct RNA sequencing is an advanced technology that allows scientists to sequence RNA molecules directly without converting them to cDNA first.
+This approach is particularly valuable for identifying post-transcriptional modifications on ribosomal RNA (rRNA), which can serve as biomarkers for tissue types and disease states like cancer.
+The process works through several key mechanisms:

+Direct sequencing captures RNA modifications in their native state by analyzing changes in electrical signals as RNA passes through nanopores, allowing detection of methylation and other chemical modifications. rRNA molecules contain numerous modification sites that vary between different tissue types and can be altered in cancer cells, creating unique "fingerprints."
+These modification patterns are analyzed using machine learning algorithms that identify tissue-specific and cancer-associated signatures.
+The technology can distinguish normal from cancerous tissue based on consistent differences in modification patterns, potentially enabling early cancer detection from liquid biopsies.